 This document provides a system description of the on-line (WWW) searchable implementation (data and code) of Jeremy Wilkinson’s Gazetteer and Bibliography of the Mines and Quarries of North Wales.

 It is provided primarily for anyone who may have to maintain the data or the system as a whole or who may have to port the system to a new server.

 The following objectives were adopted:

 System functionality is partitioned between:

 Communication between these subsystems in the form of HTTP requests and responses.
 Each search request from the UI generates a single HTTP request and its response.

 This is structured as:

 The query form uses drop-down menus for the majority of search terms and the minimum of free text fields.
 The use of menus guides the user in formulating searches and restricts the amount of input validation required to just the two free text input fields.
 These fields are validated as follows:

-Responses to user queries in the form of text or map images are displayed in a delineated response display area.
+Responses to user queries in the form of text, map images or messages are displayed in a delineated response display area.

 The web browser window can be resized without affecting system functionality.

 The UI has been tested and appears to operate correctly with Firefox, Google Chrome, Microsoft Edge, Opera and Safari web browsers on Apple Macinstosh and Safari on Apple iPad.

 This is a collection of Perl CGI scripts and supporting Perl modules.
 Perl was chosen as the scripting language primarily because of the author’s familiarity with it.

 The server software:

 Data files are plain text flat files which are searched sequentially.
 A database was not used on the grounds of simplicity of data maintenance and to reduce external dependencies.

-The optional URL argument SHOW_IDS will invoke the following aids to data maintenance:
+The optional URL argument MAINT will invoke the following aids to data maintenance: